By the end of this section, you will be able to do the following:

 A murkier ethical situation is found in the selection of a child's sex, which is easily performed by PGD.
 Currently, countries such as Great Britain have banned the selection of a child's sex for reasons other than preventing sex-linked diseases.
 Other countries allow the procedure for "family balancing", based on the desire of some parents to have at least one child of each sex.
 Still others, including the United States, have taken a scattershot approach to regulating these practices, essentially leaving it to the individual practicing physician to decide which practices are acceptable and which are not.

-Even murkier are rare instances of disabled parents, such as those with deafness or dwarfism, who select embryos via PGD to ensure that they share their disability.
+Even murkier are rare instances of people with disabilities who select embryos via PGD to ensure that they share their disability.
 These parents usually cite many positive aspects of their disabilities and associated culture as reasons for their choice, which they see as their moral right.
 To others, to purposely cause a disability in a child violates the basic medical principle of Primum non nocere, "first, do no harm."
 This procedure, although not illegal in most countries, demonstrates the complexity of ethical issues associated with choosing genetic traits in offspring.

 Where could this process lead?
 Will this technology become more affordable and how should it be used?
 With the ability of technology to progress rapidly and unpredictably, a lack of definitive guidelines for the use of reproductive technologies before they arise might make it difficult for legislators to keep pace once they are in fact realized, assuming the process needs any government regulation at all.
 Other bioethicists argue that we should only deal with technologies that exist now, and not in some uncertain future.
 They argue that these types of procedures will always be expensive and rare, so the fears of eugenics and "master" races are unfounded and overstated.
 The debate continues.